HL7/davinci-deqm/input/pagecontent/StructureDefinition-gaps-composition-deqm-intro.md

 1. A subject references [QI Core Patient] who is the subject of the gaps in care report
 1. A date gaps in care report was created
 1. A title of the gaps in care report
-1. Reference to the measure the gaps is care report is for using the [DEQM Gaps In Care Individual MeasureReport Profile]
+1. Reference to a measure using the [DEQM Gaps In Care Individual MeasureReport Profile]
-1. Reference to detected issue of a measure using the [DEQM Gaps In Care DetectedIssue Profile]
+1. Reference to detected issue for a measure using the [DEQM Gaps In Care DetectedIssue Profile]

 Each {{site.data.structuredefinitions.[id].type}} *should* have ([Must Support](guidance.html#must-support)):

 1. The organization that is responsible for ongoing maintenance of the gaps in care report
 </div>

+We seek comment on using section.focus to reference the DEQM Gaps In Care Individual MeasureReport Profile and whether it would be more appropriate to reference the DEQM Gaps In Care Individual MeasureReport Profile in section.entry.
+{:.note-to-balloters}

 <!-- ### Examples-->